-These gourmet hot dog recipes make healthy hot dogs inspired by the Mediterranean cuisines of Italy, Morocco and the Middle East.
-If you’re planning on making hot dogs for the Labor Day holiday in the USA today but you’re looking for healthier hot dog recipes beyond the classics, then try out Italian inspired, Moroccan inspired and Middle Eastern inspired hot dogs.
+These gourmet hot dog recipes make healthier hot dogs inspired by the Mediterranean cuisines of Italy, Morocco and the Middle East.
+If you’re planning on making hot dogs for a casual weekend get-together or a game day gathering, but are looking for healthier hot dog recipes beyond the classic hot dog, try out our Italian inspired, Moroccan inspired and Middle Eastern inspired hot dogs.

-I love a traditional hot dog spread with mayo and topped with generous squirts of chilli sauce, mustard and tomato sauce or ketchup, if you prefer, as much as the next person.
-But when I feel like healthier hot dogs or hot dogs that are a bit fancy, I make these gourmet hot dog recipes.
+I enjoy a traditional hot dog spread with mayo and mustard and topped with generous squirts of chilli sauce or ketchup as much as the next person.
+Add caramelised onions, bacon and melted cheese and I’m in heaven.
+But when I feel like healthier fast food or hot dogs that are a bit fancier, I make these gourmet hot dog recipes.

-I have to confess to not being a fan of the classic frankfurter style hot dog sausage.
-I much prefer to buy some good quality sausages from a butcher shop, such as Italian style herb sausages, Moroccan merguez sausages or the Lebanese makanek sauces, and fill the hot dogs with salads and spreads.
+My parents owned a take-away specialising in hot dogs when I was a teen, so I’m a hot dog lover.
+Although I have to confess to not being a fan of classic frankfurter sausages used in hot dogs.
+I prefer to buy good quality butcher’s sausages, such as Italian herb sausages, Moroccan merguez and Lebanese makanek and fill the hot dogs with salads and spreads.

-Gourmet Hot Dog Recipes for Mediterranean Inspired Healthy Hot Dogs
+Gourmet Hot Dog Recipes for Mediterranean Inspired Healthier Hot Dogs

-I was just craving healthy fast food and hot dogs in particular and I loathe the frankfurter-style hot dog sausages that we get here.
-They’re just not the same as the hot dogs we have back in Australia.
+I was at home in Siem Reap at the time and recalling late-summer weekends with loved-ones in Australia.
+I was craving healthier fast food and good gourmet hot dogs in particular, as I loathe the frankfurter-style hot dog sausages we get in Cambodia.
+Thai-produced, they’re not the same as the hot dogs back in Australia.

-When I was a child my parents had a French restaurant but in my late teens they owned a popular takeaway shop near the beach in a surfing community on Queensland’s Sunshine Coast in Australia.
+When I was a small child my parents had a romantic ocean-side French restaurant in a New South Wales holiday town in Australia.
+But in my late teens they opened what would become a hugely popular takeaway shop near the beach, in a surfing community on Queensland’s Sunshine Coast.

-They specialised in classic Australian fast food favourites such as burgers with the lot, homemade fries, wedges and sour cream, old fashioned toasties, generously-filled salad rolls, and hot dogs with all manner of toppings and fillings, which were very much considered to be gourmet hot dogs at the time.
+They specialised in classic Australian fast food favourites such as burgers with the lot, homemade fries, wedges with sour cream, old fashioned toasties, generously-filled salad rolls, and hot dogs with an array of toppings and fillings, which were considered to be gourmet hot dogs at the time.

 Just a few quick tips to making these gourmet hot dog recipes as they’re not hard at all and the salads can all be made ahead and kept refrigerated.